mezis/rebund/README.md

 Running `bundle install` to get all gems ready is often the longest part of a build.
-Any Rails application will depend on tens of gems; and any gem, besides dependency, may have a fairly large build matrix.
+Any Rails application will depend on tens of gems; and any gem, besides dependencies, may have a fairly large build matrix.

 Rebund can easily cut your build times by 75%, saving you time and saving the good folks at [Travis CI](https://travis-ci.org/) some money.